rules & regulations

 Major Corporate Member means any Corporate Member that joined on or after September 1st, 2003 that enjoys benefits of a Major Corporate Member as listed from time to time by CanCham.

-Member means any Corporate Member, Founding Member, Honorary Member, Individual Member, Major Corporate Member, Overseas Member, or Young Professional Member that is properly registered with CanCham.
+Member means any Founding Member, Honorary Member, Individual Member, Corporate Member, Major Corporate Member, Gold Corporate Member or Overseas Member that is properly registered with CanCham

 Officers means any ExCo officers appointed in accordance with Section 5.4.